paquettg/leaguewrap/README.md

 Current Game
 ----

-The current game api gives information about a running game.
+The current game API gives information about a running game.

 ```php